-- This Standard shall be applied by all entities to all types of financial instruments except: - (a) those interests in subsidiaries, associates or joint ventures that are accounted for in accordance with HKFRS 10 Consolidated Financial Statements, HKAS 27 Separate Financial Statements or HKAS 28 Investments in Associates and Joint Ventures.
-However, in some cases, HKFRS 10, HKAS 27 or HKAS 28 require or permit an entity to account for an interest in a subsidiary, associate or joint venture using HKFRS 9HKAS 39; in those cases, entities shall apply the requirements of this Standard.
-Entities shall also apply this Standard to all derivatives linked to interests in subsidiaries, associates or joint ventures. - (b) employers' rights and obligations under employee benefit plans, to which HKAS 19 Employee Benefits applies. - (c) [deleted] - (d) insurance contracts as defined in HKFRS 4 Insurance Contracts.
-However, this Standard applies to derivatives that are embedded in insurance contracts if HKFRS 9 HKAS 39 requires the entity to account for them separately.
-Moreover, an issuer shall apply this Standard to financial guarantee contracts if the issuer applies HKFRS 9 HKAS 39 in recognising and measuring the contracts, but shall apply HKFRS 4 if the issuer elects, in accordance with paragraph 4(d) of HKFRS 4, to apply HKFRS 4 in recognising and measuring them. - (e) financial instruments that are within the scope of HKFRS 4 because they contain a discretionary participation feature.
-The issuer of these instruments is exempt from applying to these features paragraphs 15-32 and AG25-AG35 of this Standard regarding the distinction between financial liabilities and equity instruments.
-However, these instruments are subject to all other requirements of this Standard.
-Furthermore, this Standard applies to derivatives that are embedded in these instruments (see HKFRS 9HKAS 39).
+- 4 This Standard shall be applied by all entities to all types of financial instruments except: - (a) those interests in subsidiaries, associates and or joint ventures that are accounted for in accordance with HKAS 27 Consolidated and Separate Financial Statements, HKAS 28 Investments in Associates or HKAS 31 Interests in Joint Ventures.
+However, in some cases, HKAS 27, HKAS 28 or HKAS 31 permits an entity to account for an interest in a subsidiary, associate or joint venture using HKAS 39; in those cases, entities shall apply the disclosure requirements of in HKAS 27, HKAS 28 or HKAS 31 in addition to those in this Standard.
+Entities shall also apply this Standard to all derivatives linked to interests in subsidiaries, associates or joint ventures. - (b) employers' rights and obligations under employee benefit plans, to which HKAS 19 Employee Benefits applies. - (c) contracts for contingent consideration in a business combination (see HKFRS 3 Business Combinations).
+This exemption applies only to the acquirer.
+[Deleted] - (d) insurance contracts as defined in HKFRS 4 Insurance Contracts.
+However, this Standard applies to derivatives that are embedded in insurance contracts if HKAS 39 requires the entity to account for them separately.
+Moreover, an issuer shall apply this Standard to financial guarantee contracts if the issuer applies HKAS 39 in recognising and measuring the contracts, but shall apply HKFRS 4 if the issuer elects, in accordance with paragraph 4(d) of HKFRS 4, to apply HKFRS 4 in recognising and measuring them.